Plumsail/forms-docs/SharePoint/how-to/form-versions.rst

 --------------------------------------------------
 All form schemas, that the editor opens and interprets as a form are stored on the SharePoint site for in **Site Pages** library.

-.. important:: Make sure that versioning is enabled for **Site Pages** library.
+.. important:: Make sure that versioning is enabled for **Site Pages** library!

 For example, we've accidentally deleted all fields from Orders Edit Form: